 Across a gulf of time, Dracula still hopes to be loved.
 Vampire movies had already made him a predator: now armed with compassion for monsters, could he be remade into a suitor again?
 Would he still appear beautiful after an eternity moping in the halls of his own mausoleum?
 He’s so confident in his own allure that he never considers it -- we have to do so for him.
 This is how Francis Ford Coppola approaches this titan of German cinema, formed from skulking terror by Murnau and Herzog and bemused theatrics by Lugosi and Lee.
 He creates a total Dracula out of all his past lives, and like the monster himself, he never doubts that a figure of such towering mythology will retain his allure.
-In its palpable, heady style, Bram Stoker’s Dracula proves Coppola, and the Count, absolutely right.
+In Coppola's palpable, heady style, Bram Stoker’s Dracula finally gives the story back to those who have always loved him.

-Winona Ryder heaves through every scene as Mina Harker, face beaming, a perfect exertive lover for when the Count’s claws lurk towards her lovely neck in her dreams.
+Winona Ryder heaves through every scene as Mina Harker, face beaming, exerting as much as she can to resist admitting that she loves it when the Count’s claws lurk towards her lovely neck in her dreams.
 Anthony Hopkins exerts even more as Van Helsing, sniffing the air, spewing his lines with soul-sucking candor.
-When the film becomes a camera-jostling hunt through London streets and Romanian mountains, Hopkins’ wild eyes sell the tension almost as much as Michael Ballhaus’ surreal cinematography.
+When the film becomes a handheld hunt through London streets and Romanian mountains, Hopkins’ wild eyes sell the tension almost as much as Michael Ballhaus’ surreal cinematography.
 They are accomplices in creepiness.

 So in its artistic purpose, Bram Stoker’s Dracula acquires the insatiably creepy awe of its ancestors.
 But it's whole allure is inseparable from the central performance by Gary Oldman, taking on all of Dracula’s forms with equal zeal, from the dulcet Prince to the sniveling monster.
-Coppola takes the Count’s transformative power dear to his stylistic heart and instead of choosing one form only, descends through a litany of all his iterations, as if to say that this is not a version of Dracula but a moving portrait of the idiom itself.
+Coppola reveres the Count’s transformative power: instead of choosing one form only, he descends through a litany of all his iterations, as if to say that this is not a version of Dracula but a moving portrait of the idiom itself.

 Oldman provides an ideal vessel to achieve this ambition.
 He lurks as well as Schreck and sermonizes as well as Lugosi.
 He roars, tongue flickering, when Jonathan Harker (Keanu Reeves) makes light of his ancestor’s conquests, and slurps maddeningly as he slinks into frame while Harker shaves.
 The Count’s relationship with Mina reconstructs Murnau’s venereal terror as he wafts into her body, beaming from the eyes.
-Yet despite his perverted gazing and ambitious tonguing, of all the versions manipulated to include romance Coppola’s is most uncompromising, sending his reincarnated lovers spiraling across time to find each other like if Kate & Leopold included the undead.
-His version may even be patient zero for all these monster romance clichés via Stephanie Meyer currently suffocating vampire horror like an endemic in love itself.
+Yet despite his ambitious tonguing, of all the versions manipulated to include romance, Coppola’s is most uncompromising in its fetish.
+He sends his reincarnated lovers spiraling across time to find each other like if Kate & Leopold included the undead.
+His version may even be patient zero for all these monster romance clichés via Stephanie Meyer currently suffocating vampire horror.
 But the love here is investing, even when it’s over-draught by a strange obsession with a parade of suitors (including Cary Elwes and Billy Campbell) who serve as extras for the vampire hunt in the film’s third act.
 Like Mina, you want to be overwhelmed by this story.

-In fact, there was never an incarnation with more love for the vampire.
 Reeves’s posh, awe-inspiring badness (Dick Van Dyke could have tutored him to be a better Brit) makes Harker’s imprisonment off-camera a sigh of relief for the audience.
 Without him, the romance hinges on whether you can accept Dracula as worthy of it, as though he wasn't just the forbidden love but also the sexiest by comparison.
-This will be a problem for some people, who would say that Ann Darrow should see the love in King Kong’s eyes in the end, but they should never make it to third base.
+This will be a problem for some people, those who say that Ann Darrow should see the love in poor King Kong’s eyes in the end but that it's just wrong to let them make it to third base (remember when he blowdried her with his breath in the '76 one, or ice-skated with her on his big furry butt in the Jackson film?).
 In a time when The Shape of Water can win best picture though, Bram Stoker's Dracula makes a compelling argument.
 Coppola’s affair is thorough, love to a height of religious devotion, and as the Count never considered whether he would be beautiful, so it is with Mina: she will kiss him in any form, so long as he keeps wooing her.
+She kisses him through a layer of blood and wrinkly bat skin in this movie.

 Image is a screenshot from the film.